tilomitra/teach-me-product/markdown/1_Intro/1_Welcome-to-Teach-Me-Product.md

 ## Caveats

 Before going through the modules, you should note the following:
 -   **Teach Me Product focuses on software product management** - Most broadly, product management is the process of understanding customer/market needs and leading a product's development to deliver on the needs of its customers/users.
-Just like Tesla has product managers for its cars, Proctor and Gamble has product managers for laundry detergent, and Intuit has product managers for accounting software.
-As one might expect, managing product for a physical good (e.g., a car) is different than that for a hardware product (e.g., the Fitbit), which is different for a software product (e.g., Facebook).
+Just like Tesla has product managers for its cars, Proctor and Gamble has product managers for its laundry detergent, and Intuit has product managers for its accounting software.
+As one might expect, product management for a physical good, hardware product, or software product differs in various ways.
+To keep things focused, Teach Me Product elaborates on software product management practices.

 -   **There is no "right" or "wrong" way to manage product** - The craft of product management is highly variable and as such it can be subjective.
 In modules, I present my own views and supplement them with additional resources.
 I share effective practices that I've come across and provide support with examples.
 I try my best to provide a balanced view on topics while also including my personal experiences.
 Different approaches may work for you; I encourage you to keep an open mind, learn, experiment, and see what works best for you.